-Evidence for this belief system is found in the debates occurring among talking heads on mega-corporate media channels, individual rantings on personal media, political punditry, and dialogue at local school board meetings.
-The finger of blame and hope always points to D.C, or the state capitol.
+The finger of blame for failure and hope for improvement always points to D.C, or a state capitol.
 All problems and solutions flow from the failings or fortitude of the current regime, so go the arguments.
-We are fools.
+We are fools to believe such nonsense.

-Creating central education models from afar is a vestigial practice from the bowels of the industrial revolution and seeded by Prussian soldier-prepping practices.
-Educrats appointed to committees in faraway places are no more learned or enlightened than seasoned local professionals.
 The capitol-city educrats are very often much less experienced teachers, or not even teachers at all.
-And the capitol-city educrats certainly do not reflect local community culture and values.
+And the capitol-city educrats certainly do not always reflect local community culture and values.

-Capitol-city committee members are far removed from little Sally Smith and her teacher Juanita Perez.
+Capitol-city committee members are far removed from little Sally Smith and her teacher Juanita Perez, for example.
 Perez and her support team in the local schoolhouse share years of experience, community ties, even generational relationships with parents and students.